955xiaoSu/Code-practice/README.md

-# This is HNUer's summer homework, problems here come from CG system and CCF official website.
+This is a HNUer's summer homework.
+Problems here come from CG system and CCF official website.